djezzzl/database_consistency/README.md

 UniqueIndexChecker fail User index_users_on_name_and_slug index is unique in the database but do not have uniqueness validator
 RedundantUniqueIndexChecker fail User index_users_on_name_and_slug index uniqueness is redundant as (index_users_on_slug) covers it
-RedundantIndexChecker fail User index_users_on_phone index is redundant as (index_users_on_phone_and_slug) covers it
+RedundantIndexChecker fail User index_users_on_phone index is redundant as (index_users_on_phone_and_slug) covers it ColumnPresenceChecker fail User tmp column (tmp) is missing in table (users) but used for presence validation ForeignKeyTypeChecker fail User something association (something) of class (User) relies on field (something_id) of table (users) but it is missing
 ```

 See [rails-example](rails-example) project for more details.